abraunegg/onedrive/docs/USAGE.md

 **Note:** When running in --monitor mode, at application start-up, a full scan will be performed to ensure data integrity.
 This option has zero effect when running the application in `--synchronize` mode and a full scan will always be performed.

 #### monitor_log_frequency
-This configuration option controls the output of when logging is performed to detail that a sync is occuring with OneDrive when using `--monitor` mode.
-The frequency of syncing with OneDrive is controled via 'monitor_interval'.
+This configuration option controls the output of when logging is performed to detail that a sync is occurring with OneDrive when using `--monitor` mode.
+The frequency of syncing with OneDrive is controlled via 'monitor_interval'.

 By default without configuration, 'monitor_log_frequency' is set to 6.